Buyer’s Guide: Nail Guns

 Get the lowdown on the various types of nail guns available—and check out our top picks in each category—to choose the best tool for you.

 Whether you’re repairing a roof, redoing your wood floors, or starting any other type of major do-it-yourself project, chances are you’ll want a nail gun (also called a “nailer”).
-This handy power tool drives nails or other small fasteners deep into the surface of wood without splintering or otherwise harming its structural integrity.
+This handy power tool drives nails or other small fasteners deep into the surface of wood without splintering or otherwise harming the wood’s structural integrity.
 Today’s nailers are tailored to specific tasks, but they all have two power source options and two basic delivery systems.
-Ahead, all the info you need to get the nail gun that’s perfect for your project.
+Ahead, all the info you need to find the best nail gun for your next project, plus full details on our top product picks.

-When it comes to the source of your nail gun’s juice, you’ll choose from battery-powered or pneumatic.
+When it comes to the source of your nail gun’s juice, you have two options to choose from—battery-powered or pneumatic.

 - Battery-powered nail guns are cordless, pricier, and can deliver anywhere from 400 to 1600 shots per charge.
 Because they’re not tethered to a cord, they can be used anywhere, but they can weigh a hefty seven pounds or more.